joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/06/us/jeremy-renner-accident-interview.html?searchResultPosition=1

 **Biden Administration to Curb Toxic Pollutants From Chemical Plants**\
-`The rule would chiefly affect plants along the Gulf Coast, the Ohio River Valley and in West Virginia.`\
+`The rule would affect the majority of chemical manufacturers, which have plants spread across the Gulf Coast, the Ohio River Valley and in West Virginia.`\
 https://nytimes.com/2023/04/06/climate/biden-toxic-pollutants-chemical-plants.html?searchResultPosition=2

 **Applications Open!
 The New York Times Illustration Portfolio Review**\